 Boston Common tree lighting

-This is the 48th year that Nova Scotia has given a tree to the people of Boston as thanks for relief efforts following the December 6, 1917, explosion of a munitions ship in Halifax Harbor.
+This is the 50th year that Nova Scotia has given a tree to the people of Boston as thanks for relief efforts following the December 6, 1917, explosion of a munitions ship in Halifax Harbor.
 Within 24 hours of the disaster a train loaded with supplies and emergency personnel was making its way from Boston to Nova Scotia.
-For more information, please call 617-635-4505.
-Check out the Boston Common website for parking information.

 “After last year’s virtual celebration it is an honor to welcome residents and visitors of all ages back to Boston Common in person to light the Nova Scotia Christmas tree and holiday lights through the park,” said Mayor Michelle Wu.
 “Our bonds of friendship and perseverance have turned the memories of a tragic day in 1917 into the tradition of this wonderful gift enjoyed by Bostonians for half a century.”

 WCVB Channel 5’s CHRONICLE Co-Anchors Anthony Everett and Shayna Seymour will once again host Channel 5’s live broadcast of the event beginning at 7 p.m. featuring appearances by Santa Claus, Rudolph, and Frosty along with musical performances by Kim Cherry, OrigiNation Dance Troupe, and a full roster of talent to be announced.